poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 ## 2. Current and near-term AI safety risks and ethics

-Content which can help us to understand near-term harms and risks from AI.
+Content to help understand near-term harms and risks from AI.

 ### Articles